groupdocs-viewer-cloud/groupdocs-viewer-cloud-php/README.md

 - PHP 5.5 or later

 ## Authorization
 To use SDK you need AppSID and AppKey authorization keys.
-You can your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required).
+You can get your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required).

 ## Installation & Usage
 ### Composer